rlin25/Formanet/README.md

 [![forthebadge](https://forthebadge.com/images/badges/uses-brains.svg)](https://forthebadge.com)

-> Data visualization is an interdisciplinary field that deals with the graphic representation of data and information.
-It is also the study of visual representations of abstract data to reinforce human cognition, including both numerical and non-numerical data.
+> Data and information visualization (data viz or info viz) is an interdisciplinary field that deals with the graphic representation of data and information.
+It is a particularly efficient way of communicating when the data or information is numerous as for example a time series.
 > -- <cite>Wikipedia</cite>

 Formanet is a front-end project presentation of my adventures wih photography and conceptualization.
 It provides insights into the ways I visualize the world around me.
 The interactive visuals used in the project makes it an effective tool for connecting concepts.